 Computed Tomography (CT)

 Cape Cod Veterinary Specialists is equipped with a brand new BrightSpeed 16-slice CT.
 This machine scans in seconds, which means our team is able to perform more scans under sedation instead of full anesthesia.
-This makes the process much easier on your pet.
+This makes the process much easier for your pet.

-The images taken on our CT are not only extremely high quality, they can also be reconstructed in 3D, which allows our specialists to extract much more information.
+The images taken on our CT are not only extremely high quality, but they can also be reconstructed in 3D, which allows our specialists to extract much more information.

-CT scans are available at our Buzzards Bay location
+CT scans are available at our Buzzards Bay location.